 In rare cases, surgery may be required to remove soft tissue, but this is usually only required for the most extreme cases of obstructive sleep apnea.

 come to aquila dental for sleep apnea treatment

-Dr. Rich Higgs is a highly experienced professional specializing in the treatment of sleep apnea with oral appliances.
+Dr. Richard Higgs is a highly experienced professional specializing in the treatment of sleep apnea with oral appliances.
 If you suspect that you or your partner is suffering from sleep apnea, schedule an appointment right away.
 Sleep apnea is more than just a snore.
 It can negatively impact your health and ability to sleep and increase the risk of stroke and heart attack.